tadeu95/BAGS/README.md

 runGitHub("BAGS", "tadeu95")
 ```

-### How to run by manually downloading the app file to your computer:
+### Running BAGS by manually downloading the app file to your computer:

 1. Download and install the most suited version of [R for your operating system.](https://www.r-project.org/)